For Co-Victims of Homicide

 When survivors of homicide victims feel social isolation and powerless over the investigation they see the death of their loved one as senseless, meaningless and inexplicable.
 They agonize over the “why” of the murder with incomplete information; questions left unanswered including unanswered telephone calls from detectives investigating the case.
 As an option most families reach out to the media for help.
 At times the media can be a very helpful tool for families of homicide victims.
 They can be an ally for the search of justice.
 Families in distress utilize the media to let their voices be heard; to tell their side of the story.
 It gives them home and comfort that someone will hear them and show compassion and come forward with information.

 On the other hand, the media can be an adversary if their objective is to turn every story into news often time using the family tragedy as a way to sensationalize for the sake of ratings.
-As a result the victim is represented by the press maybe distorted as maybe the circumstances leading to the murder.
-Families then feel they lost control of their own truth about the victim and the situation
+As a result the victim representation by the press maybe distorted as may the circumstances leading to the murder.
+When that happens families then feel they lost control of their own truth about the victim and the situation

 |Families of murder victims report:|

 |Fantasies and nightmares of how the murder happened|

 |Anger toward the victim for being in the wrong place at the wrong time|

 |Not able to work||Unfamiliarity with court process|

 |Rejection and ridicule||Distorted grief|

 |Drug addiction to ease the pain||Thoughts of suicide|